 The dark ages came to an end with an extraordinary leap in human consciousness.
-After half a millennium of stagnation the light of science began to dawn.
-Since then, religion has gradually been losing its grip on the hearts and minds of us humans.
+After half a millennium of stagnation, the light of science began to dawn.
+Since then, religion has gradually been losing its grip on our hearts and minds.
 But we have become increasingly soulless as concern and care for others withers.
 Egoism is not only seen as natural but even lauded as an ideal.
 And, as is becoming increasingly evident, our planet Earth is not going to be able to sustain eight billion egoists, let alone more.

 Now another momentous change is dawning.
-The new physics is showing us that egoism is its own worst enemy.
-As described on the home page, karma is a real phenomenon in the personal world.
+The new physics means that egoism is its own worst enemy at a fundamental level because karma is a real phenomenon in the personal world.
 The things you do tend to ‘happen back to you’.
 And this means that undiluted egoism constantly increases the probabilities of harmful or even catastrophic events.
 It means that ‘enlightened self-interest’, doing as you would be done by, is the only intelligent way to live.

 As the AI specialist and futurist Hans Moravec states, when we die: